 A Guy’s Guide to Simple Romantic Gestures

-Valentine’s Day isn’t far off, guys.
-And if you’re like me, being romantic isn’t your strong suit.
+If you’re like me, being romantic isn’t your strong suit.
 It’s not from a lack of effort, and it’s not because my heart’s not in it.
 We all have our shortcomings.
-Roger Clemens can’t admit he did steroids.
-Tony Romo can’t win big games.
-And I’m not very good at being romantic.
+Tony Romo can’t win big games, And I’m not very good at being romantic.
 I’m pretty sure there are plenty of guys who are in the same boat.
 Maybe we just don’t feel comfortable performing romantic acts.
 Or we struggle to come up with “the perfect romantic gesture”.
 Or maybe there’s a fear of being laughed at.
 Whatever the excuse, we need to put forth the effort, guys.
-So I’ve decided to come up with a list of simple, romantic gestures that can help romantically challenged men gain a little confidence in their ability to be romantic.
+So I’ve decided to come up with a list of simple, romantic gestures that can help romantically challenged men gain a little.

 Go out of your way to show you care.

 Drive home from work just to see your wife/girlfriend.
 Tell her you have to go back to work, but you just wanted to see her in person, even just for a moment.
 This minimal amount of effort can go a long way in the heart and mind of your lady.
-You could even show you care twice as much, by snatching up a few donuts from the break room before you leave work and bring them "specially for her".
+Take it a step further by snatching up a few donuts from the break room before you leave work and bring them "specially for her".
 Just be sure Barry from accounting hasn't drooled all over them.

 Give her a positive thought before you leave for work.